• THE INCLUSION LIST

 • Black winners in the Best Song category accounted for 19% or 12 of all Black Oscar® winners.

-• Ruth E. Carter is the only Black nominee to win in the category of Best Costume Design (2019, 2023).
+• Ruth E. Carter is the only Black woman to win in the category of Best Costume Design (2019, 2023).
+Paul Tazewell is the only Black man to win for Best Costume Design, which he did in 2025.

 • The only Black winners in the Best Makeup & Hairstyling categories were Mia Neal and Jamika Wilson.
 They won in 2021.